 TACTICAL ANATOMY SUMMIT

-The Tactical Anatomy Summit is two intensive days of classroom instruction and live-fire training with renowned instructors Shane Kerwin, Dr. Troy Miller, Steve Moses, Chuck Haggard, and Dr. Andy Anderson.
+The Tactical Anatomy Summit is two intensive days of classroom instruction and live-fire training with renowned instructors Chuck Haggard, Shane Kerwin, and Dr. Andy Anderson.

 This course is rooted in the medically-informed, three-dimensional target-focused firearms training pioneered by Dr. James S. Williams in his Tactical Anatomy: Shooting With X-Ray Vision Instructor program.